Verizon Business Logo

 Remote Work Support

-Remote work support has improved and is commonly available in many corporate and technical roles.
-The company provides collaboration tools, VPN access, and stipends for home office setups in some cases.
-Field roles and certain operations positions still require on-site presence.
-Overall, remote work support is robust for roles that permit it.
+Remote work is well-supported in most corporate and technical roles.
+The company provides collaboration tools, VPN access, and in some cases home office stipends.
+Field and certain operations roles still require on-site presence.
+For roles where remote is an option, the infrastructure is there.

 Average Working Hours

-Average working hours typically fall into a standard full-time range, but overtime is not unusual during deployments, outages, or quarter-end activity.
-Many salaried employees work beyond a 40-hour week at times, while others maintain a predictable schedule thanks to shift planning and team coordination.
+Most roles fall into a standard full-time schedule, but overtime is common during deployments, outages, or quarter-end pushes.
+Some salaried employees regularly work past 40 hours; others maintain predictable schedules through shift planning and team coordination.
+Again, role and team matter more than the company average.

 Attrition Rate & Layoff History